Darko Bojanović

-Darko Bojanović (born 8 February 1997) is a German-born tennis player who represents Bosnia and Herzegovina.
+Darko Bojanović (born 8 February 1997) is a German-born former tennis player who represented Bosnia and Herzegovina.

 Bojanović has a career high ATP singles ranking of 926 achieved on 17 December 2018.
 He also has a career high ATP doubles ranking of 831 achieved on 17 December 2018.

 Bojanović represents Bosnia and Herzegovina at the Davis Cup, where he has a W/L record of 0–1.